offbyone/ideas/content/rst/2021-10-06-automating-letsencrypt-route53-using-aws-iot.rst

 I'm going to start with a bit of a rambling preamble (pre-ramble?) about what I wanted to achieve, and some of the semi-arbitrary constraints I set for myself.

+(This is part 1 of a 2-part series.
+The second will cover the LetEncrypt setup challenges)

 I have been wanting to migrate from my homegrown self-signed CA for TLS on my home lab for some time.
 There are a few reasons for this, but chief among them is the pain in the ass of installing the trust root on every new device I get, and I just got a new phone.
 This was, as they say, the last straw.
 I decided that I needed to transition off this janky, hacked-together solution.
 However...
 I had some constraints.

 First, I didn't want to open my home lab hosts to the internet.
 This meant that I couldn't use letsencrypt's HTTP challenge to manage certificates.
 I would have to use DNS.